dotchain/dotchain.github.io/ComposableOperations.md

 set of changes and consistency can be maintained at the operation boundary but not the individual change boundary.

 2. Transformation integrity.
-Consider an integrity constraint like the total count of elements in two seperate arrays if fixed.
+Consider an integrity constraint like "the total count of elements in two seperate arrays is capped".
 It is possible that two simultaneous legal edits, when merged, can lead to breaking the constraint.
 This is generally a very difficult problem for all Operational Transformation systems but particularly harder with a minimal approach.

+### Some general workarounds for integrity issues

 1. Allow loose consistency of the virtual document.
 In practice, this would mean allow tables with rows not indexed or rows with tables not indexed (and